 Concession Postage Stamps

 Seniors Week and recognition awards

 Community Connections: Older and Vulnerable Community Members Project

 Council has an Access and Equity Working Group, the aim of the working group is to promote fairness in the distribution of resources, and to provide an accessible and equitable environment throughout the Blue Mountains Local Government area.

 The working group consists of staff representatives from all relevant groups of Council and four community representatives.

-The Community Care Guide is a booklet that lists a number of services available throughout the Blue Mountains that can assist the Frail Aged, Disabled and their Carers to live more independently.
-Services in this booklet include Meals on Wheels, Respite Care and Home Help.
+The Community Care Guide is a booklet that lists services available throughout the Blue Mountains that can assist the frail aged, people with disabilities and their carers to live more independently, including Meals on Wheels, respite care and home help.

 Do you have a Federal Government concession card?
 You may be eligible for a reduced rate on domestic stamps, and other offers.
 You can only use concession stamps to send small and large letters within Australia.
 They can't be used for parcels or to send anything overseas.